Monitoring and conserving Scotland's birds of prey

 New members are always welcome and usually serve an apprenticeship with seasoned fieldworkers to ensure best practice and high quality field craft.

-Click on the map to find out about each of our regional groups, or follow the links below:
+Click on the map to find out about each of our regional branches (Shetland branch page under construction), or follow the links below: